brewfamily/brewfamily.github.io/beach_or_village.md

 **Activities**: Hang out at the beach, hike along coast, explore the town

+**Housing**: Fancy villas (like https://www.homeaway.com/vacation-rental/p1870487 and https://www.homeaway.com/vacation-rental/p1707401) and hotels or rental apartments in town.

 **Commentary**: The Costa Brava is obviously cool, as evidenced by the thousands of people who visit it every year.
 The idea here would be to get 1 or 2 large houses where we could do most of our hanging out, and then spend time during the day at the beach / in town.
 The main thing that Palamós has that SCQ doesn't is the beach.

+If we decide to go the Palamós route, Joe and Coloma will likely take a trip next week to explore housing options.

 # Santa Coloma de Queralt